 In tech, a whitepaper usually describes a theory behind a new piece of technology.
 Even a business whitepaper can serve a variety of uses and audiences -- some more product-focused than others.
 And although it is put together like an ebook, the two are written quite differently.

-We're here to arm you with the best definition of a whitepaper in the context of business, and offer two examples for how one might use a whitepaper in their marketing strategy.
+We're here to arm you with the best definition of a whitepaper in the context of business and what to do (and not do) as you create one.
+This article covers:

 What Is a Whitepaper?